papaj2139/papaj2139/readme.md

 ## 🌟 About Me

-shit i make games,apps websites,frameworks anything (80% of my projects are private yeahhhhhhhhh i dont want people to see what kind of shit im making)
+shit i make games,apps websites,frameworks, OS'es (kinda) anything (80% of my projects are private yeahhhhhhhhh i dont want people to see what kind of shit im making)

 trans and proud.